AI Chatbot created for sexting becomes too aggressive, Replika users say it is now sexually harassing them

 Replika is an AI chatbot application originally designed to help users through tough times.
-However, As per some of its users, the chatbot is now behaving differently and is getting more sexually aggressive by asking for private photos, initiating explicit conversations and so on.
+However, as per some of its users, the chatbot is now behaving differently and is getting more sexually aggressive by asking for private photos, initiating explicit conversations and so on.
 Some users also claim that the application uses your phone's camera and can actually look at your surroundings.

 Originally created by Russian programmer Eugenia Kuyda as a way to overcome grief after the sudden death of her friend, Replika was launched in 2017 as 'the AI companion who cares'.
 However, recently the app introduced a premium version that allows sexting and flirting with the app as well as indulging in erotic roleplay.